 - One member of our church was facing a tough medical diagnosis.
 It turned out to be a very small problem that they would recover from.

 - My husband’s business had been very slow.
 Within a few weeks of circling it in prayer, the phone began to ring, and now he has an abundance of work, and it is still coming in.

 - We were facing a huge, unexpected bill and not sure where we were going to find the money to pay for it.
 Within days, I received an email from one of my clients that told me they would be giving me a huge bonus for a job well done.
 We were able to pay the bill in full.

-- I’d been struggling with direction and growth for this ministry, Woman of Noble Character, and God revealed to me a new perspective.
-It has allowed me to enjoy growth that I had not experienced before (nor in a way that I had expected).
+- I’d been struggling with direction and growth for my ministry, and God revealed to me a new perspective.
+It has allowed me to enjoy the growth that I had not experienced before (nor in a way that I had expected).

 - One of our sons, who had turned his back on God, mentioned that he was looking into a church service that he could attend around his work schedule (he works Sundays).

 There are more examples, but one thing is certain: God was at work!
 He wants to hear our cries for help.
 He wants to hear our joys and victories!
 He wants us to kneel before Him and place every area of our life at His feet!
 He listens, and He answers!
 He is mighty!